 Requirements for CDER co-sponsorships are as follows:

-- FDA/CDER must be listed in the title of the event.
+- CDER must be listed in the title of the event.

 - The affected Office Director accepts or declines each co-sponsorship proposal, using specific criteria.

-- If accepted, each draft co-sponsorship agreement must be cleared by FDA Ethics, FDA Office of Chief Counsel, the Center Director, and the Director of the outside organization.
+- If accepted, each draft co-sponsorship agreement must be cleared by FDA Office of Chief Counsel, the Center Director, or designee, and the Director of the outside organization.

 Why might a co-sponsorship request be denied?